PrimeDeviation/employable/MCP_IMPLEMENTATION_GUIDE.md

 ## Common Patterns & Examples

-### Example: browseTeams Implementation
+### Example: browseTeams Implementation (Use as Template)
-Reference the `browseTeams` tool implementation for a complete example including:
+**For AI Assistants**: Always reference this implementation when creating new tools.
+It contains all the patterns you need:

+Located in `supabase/functions/mcp-server/index.ts` around line 1430, this tool shows:
-- Comprehensive filtering options
+- Comprehensive filtering options (skills, location, availability, search)
-- Proper response formatting
+- Proper response formatting with emojis and human-readable text
-- Pagination support
+- Pagination support (limit/offset)
-- Public access (no auth required)
+- Public access (no auth required - uses anon key)
+- Error handling patterns
+- Database query patterns with proper joins

 ### Database Schema Integration
 - Use proper table relationships with `.select()` joins